Cyberwarfare and Iran: May 2025

+In May 30 Meta reported Iranian regime influence operation network taken out.

+Iranian man Sina Qolinejas pleaded guilty to helping ransomware attack on City of Baltimore.

+June 2025

+ESET reported they have had tracked a malware attack against Iraqi and Iraqi Kurdistan government targets attributed to oilrig subcluster.

+Command and control

+Iranian armed forces install malware apps for espionage on Android phones.
+They could steal victims identity according to Microsoft.

 Suspended Iranian accounts

 On May 5, 2020, Reuters reported, quoting a monthly Facebook report, that Iranian state-run media had targeted hundreds of fake social media accounts to covertly spread pro-Iranian messaging, online since at least 2011, for secretly broadcasting online promotional messages in favor of Iran in order targeting voters in countries including Britain and the United States.
-Accounts suspended for coordinated inauthentic behavior, which removed eight networks in recent weeks, including one with links to the Islamic Republic of Iran Broadcasting.
+Accounts were suspended for coordinated inauthentic behavior, which removed eight networks in recent weeks, including one with links to the Islamic Republic of Iran Broadcasting.